 On April 12, 2021, the Company entered into an Amended and Restated Promissory Note (the "Skywords Amended Note") with Skywords.
 The Company and Skywords agreed to amend, restate, replace and otherwise modify without novation, the Skywords Note in order to convert \$500,000 of the outstanding principal amount into revolving loans that may be prepaid and reborrowed from time to time in principal amounts not to exceed \$500,000, extend the maturity date by three years, adjust the interest rate to reflect a floor of 5% and secure Skywords' interest by granting a security interest in substantially all of the Company's personal property assets, subject to limited exceptions (the "Collateral").
-On April 12, 2021, concurrently with the conversion, the Company repaid in cash to Skywords the principal amount of \$500,000 plus accrued interest to date of \$1,900.
+On April 12, 2021, concurrently with the conversion, the

+Company repaid in cash to Skywords the principal amount of \$500,000 plus accrued interest to date of \$1,900.
 The Skywords Amended Note bears interest at a rate of 1% plus the prime rate (as published by the Wall Street Journal), which will be recalculated and payable on a quarterly basis, provided that at no time shall the annual interest rate be less than 5%.
-The principal amount and any accrued and unpaid interest will be due and payable on April 12, 2024, unless accelerated in an event of default.
 The Company may prepay the Skywords Amended Note at any time without penalty.